 Save time and frustration drafting yearly education goals using these SMART goal examples for elementary teachers.

-Goal-setting for teachers involves establishing targeted objectives in areas which educators want to improve as it relates to teaching and learning.
+Goal-setting for teachers involves establishing targeted objectives in areas that educators want to improve as it relates to teaching and learning.

 The secret lies in the execution of actionable steps created in order to achieve those goals.

-The issue for elementary teachers is brainstorming enough SMART goal examples that meet all the criteria.
+The issue is brainstorming enough elementary teacher SMART goal examples that meet all the criteria.

-If you dread writing professional goals as an elementary teacher and need a bit of inspiration, the following smart goal examples for elementary teachers are available to modify.
+If you dread writing professional goals as an elementary teacher and need a bit of inspiration, the following examples of smart goals for elementary teachers will be helpful.

 SMART Goal Examples for Elementary Teachers

-Following you will find teacher professional goals examples that you can copy, modify, and use for your own teacher SMART goals.
+Following you will find teacher professional goal examples that you can copy, modify, and use for your own elementary teacher SMART goals.

 Example #1